 More Drugs to Solve a Drug Epidemic

-The consequences of the opioid epidemic, in our society, have been tragic in so many ways.
+The consequences of the opioid epidemic in our society have been tragic in so many ways.
 It continues to cause tremendous suffering due to overdoses, orphan children, and broken families all across the country.

-People start scrambling to find instant solutions to a problem that has been growing for years — a problem that is mostly and the consequence of an untreated mental health condition.
+People start scrambling to find instant solutions to a problem that has been growing for years — a problem that is primarily and the consequence of an untreated mental health condition.
 So, what do we do?
 Do we focus on the cause or remedy the symptoms?

 It doesn’t matter how people initially start using opioid drugs — the outcome is the same.
 Having to seek drugs by prescription or at the streets to self-medicate distress (regardless of physical, emotional, or both) is horrible and unfair imprisonment.
 One that does not usually go away without professional help.
 It is not enough to do more; we need to do better.
-Let’s provide effective treatment that leads to long term solutions.
+Let’s provide effective treatment that leads to long-term solutions.

 Waismann Method is a safer, faster, and much more comfortable way to start your life journey, free from opioid drugs.